its-epic-jake/Key-Sender/README.md

 # Key-Sender
-Will auto type for you
+This program will auto type for you
+All the code here is free if you want to use it